 Renal Patient & Family Advisory Council

 We are actively recruiting patients and family members to join the RPFAC now.
-Find out more information as well as an application package.
+Visit the patient and family advisory webpage for more relevant information.

 Living Kidney Donation

 Giving the gift of improved health to another person can be a very positive experience.
 Living kidney donation provides a viable alternative to waiting for a deceased donor organ to become available.
 There are many advantages to living donation.
 Visit LHSC Living Donation or call 519-633-3552 to find out more information.